BenNoxXD/PS5-UMTX-Host/README.md

 ## Docker
-You can also run it bundled in a Docker Container
+You can also run it bundled in a Docker Container.

 <br>